Financial Remedy Order

 However, a Consent Order is when both parties agree on the terms of their settlement out of court.
 A judge will approve the order but will not make it.

-A Financial Remedy Order involves the Court making decisions for you when you and your ex-partner cannot agree.
+A Financial Remedy Order involves the Court making decisions for you when you and your ex-partner are unable to agree.

 How can Osbornes Law help?

-Exploring all possible alternatives before applying for a Financial Remedy Order is important.
+It is important to explore all possible alternatives before applying for a Financial Remedy Order.
 Court proceedings can be costly and time-consuming and are best avoided where possible.
 That’s why our financial settlement lawyers will help you negotiate a Consent Order first and only use a Financial Remedy Order if absolutely necessary.

-When it’s impossible to avoid court proceedings, we’ll guide you carefully through the court process, providing you with expert representation at all hearings.
-We have particular expertise in managing high-net-worth divorces and international divorces where assets are located overseas.
+When it’s not possible to avoid court proceedings, we’ll guide you carefully through the court process, providing you with expert representation at all hearings.
+We have particular expertise in managing high net worth divorces and international divorces where assets are located overseas.
 For advice and guidance on how to apply for a Financial Remedy Order, contact Osbornes Law today.
+Call 020 7485 8811 or fill in the contact form below.

 Share this article